 SOME MORE INFO ON HOGLETS

 CALCULATING HOW MUCH TO FEED: don’t over feed them, it can cause dreadful stomach problems and bloat which can sometimes be fatal.
-The German literature recommends feeding of ¼ of bodyweight per 24 hours.
+Mixing fennel tea into the milk replacer can prevent this happening.
+The German literature recommends feeding ¼ of bodyweight per 24 hours.
 1ml =1g so a 48g hoglet would get 12ml of feed over 24 hours, say 6 feeds of 2ml each.
-Milk is best taken warm ie body temperature, they often refuse it if it has gone cold.
+Milk replacer is best taken warm ie body temperature, they often refuse it if it has gone cold.
 If the hoglets are too cold, ie off the heat pad for too long, they will probably not feed either.

 TOILETTING: As with other baby mammals, you need to stimulate them to urinate and defecate, until they are able to do it for themselves, it varies how long this takes, it can be after the eyes are open, some are faster than others, but check every so often, so urine and faeces do not build up inside, they won’t feed if they are full the other end.
 Massage the whole tummy to get the internal organs working.
 They poo for themselves earlier than they wee, so you will go on tickling them to make them pee for several more days, boys take longer than girls, they enjoy it I think!!
 While they are very small you can see the milk and faeces through their skin, so you can see how much they have inside them.